simonkrauter/Xfce-Simple-Dark/README.md

 ===============

 *Simple Dark* is a dark theme for Xfce.
-It contain styles for widgets and window titles.
+It contains styles for widgets and window titles.

 The GTK 2 widget theme is based on https://github.com/vkuzel/Xfce-darkness .
 The GTK 3 widget theme is based on https://github.com/horst3180/vertex-theme .
 The window title theme is based on Makulu Black.

 Installation
 ------------